Uber Ends Its Controversial Post-Ride Tracking Of Users' Location

 Two weeks ago, Uber entered into a consent agreement with the Federal Trade Commission, to settle FTC charges that the company "deceived consumers by failing to monitor employee access to consumer personal information and by failing to reasonably secure sensitive consumer data stored in the cloud."

 Under the agreement, Uber is required to implement a comprehensive privacy program that addresses privacy risks related to its products and services.
-It's also barred from misrepresenting how it monitors internal access to customers' personal information, or how it protects and secures that data.
-And its privacy program must be audited by a third party — every two years for the next 20 years.
+It's also barred from misrepresenting how it monitors internal access to customers' personal information and how it protects and secures that data.
+And its privacy program must be audited by a third party every two years for the next 20 years.

 Post-trip location collection is already disabled for iPhones and Android, Uber says, and the new privacy settings will appear on iPhones over the next few weeks.